ROI Tracking enables Maxemail to track conversions and revenue from your email campaigns.

 The first step is to add the ROI Tracking script to your website.
 This will make the ROI Methods available for you to use (so must be loaded on the page before trying to call any of the methods) but it will only execute once the page load is complete.

-We recommend simply adding the following to your website's master template so it is applied to every page.
+We recommend simply adding the following to your website's main template so it is applied to every page.
 Usually this would be added in the HEAD section of your HTML document.